ReemBarqawi/parachute16-data-analysis-training/README.md

 A structured learning repository documenting my journey in the
 <strong>Parachute16 Data Analysis Training Program</strong>.
 <br>
-A structured learning repository documenting my journey in the Parachute16 Data Analysis Training Program.

 This training is part of the Youth Growth & Advancement (YGA) Project, an employment-focused training program funded by the U.S. Government and implemented by Q2IMPACT in collaboration with Parachute16.